GhostWriters/DockSTARTer/docs/basics/command-line-usage.md

 ds -c
 ```

-This script verifies the dependencies above and installs or updates them as needed, then creates a file `~/.dockstarter/compose/docker-compose.yml` based on the variables you configured in your `~/.dockstarter/compose/.env` file.
+This script verifies the dependencies above and installs or updates them as needed, then creates a file `~/.config/compose/docker-compose.yml` based on the variables you configured in your `~/.config/compose/.env` file.
 The generator script will run your selected containers after creating the file.
 We encourage you to have a look at the generated `docker-compose.yml` file, however if you wish to make changes please consider using overrides.
 Please review the [Technical Info](https://dockstarter.com/advanced/technical-info) and [Overrides / Introduction](https://dockstarter.com/overrides/introduction) pages.

+> Note: On older installs of DockSTARTer, `~/.config/compose` might be either `~/.dockstarter/compose` or `~/.docker/compose`.

 If you make any changes to your `.env` file (such as changing a port or enabling a new app) you need to rerun the generator which will rebuild only the affected containers.